miguelmartin75/Wink-Signals/readme.md

 ## Event Queues

 An event queue is used for when you don't want to send events out immediately.
+The basic idea of an event queue is as follows:

+1. You push data onto the event queue, when an event occurs
+2. Later throughout the program, you call ``emit()`` or ``cemit()``, where ``emit()`` clears the data you pushed on the queue, and ``cemit()`` does not (as it is the constant version of ``emit()``).
+3. You start this process all over again

+An event queue is usually handy when you are doing something quite expensive and you wish to deal with the events later in your program.
+Or, where you require to process the event but if you fire the event immediately it will disrupt what you are doing (e.g. looping through a vector and erasing elements).

 ### 1. Create an Event Data Structure